irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 ### Changes Summary
 All the changes are numerical, for the most part reducing effectiveness of this perk deck, mainly by nerfing it's ability to consistently heal.
 - Card 1: Changed direct to indirect damage split from 75% to 70% to increase incoming damage taken.
 Reduced damage-over-time part of the damage split to 10 seconds from 11.2 (12 is vanilla's inaccuracy) to make DOT go down faster, dealing more damage.
-- Card 7: Cooldown gain while at low health reduced from 2 to 1.5 seconds to compensate new threshold of 45%.
+- Card 7: Cooldown gain while at low health reduced from 2 to 1.5 seconds to compensate new improved threshold of 45%.
 This skill should now activate much more often, improving survivability as compensation for the nerfs in the first perk card.
 - Card 9: Similarly to card 7, this is a compensation for the first card, to make healing slightly better, since you now take more direct damage, and DOT damage you get is drained faster.

-Overall this deck should feel about the same, but you should play it more carefully, since you take more damage faster, leading to worse damage taken to healed ratio.
-Self healing skills are practically mandatory now.
+Overall this deck should feel about the same, but it now requires a bit more effort and better cover usage since you now take more damage faster.
+Self healing skills are even more important now.

 ### Build(s) to try
 Barebone skills - First aid kits fit this perk deck the best, so you should almost always run them.
 "Hostage Taker" and partners in crime also benefit this deck extremely well.